Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

-In most cases, individuals or families who file for Chapter 7 bankruptcy can keep their assets, including their cars.
+In most cases, individuals or families who file for Chapter 7 bankruptcy can keep their assets, including their personal cars.
 Many states, including North and South Carolina, offer exemptions for motor vehicles.
-This allows each adult to keep their vehicle, assuming that:
+This allows each adult to keep their vehicle, but exemptions may vary based on such conditions as:

 - They own the car outright or are current on payments.